tagtag

 Forty Years of Railroad Union Service

-Since 1977, Mr. Sokoloff has represented most crafts on railroads across the country including Machinists, Foremen, Conductors, Engineers, Hostlers, Carmen, Car Inspectors, Plumbers, Switch Operators, Master Mechanics, Wrecking Crews, Catenary Linemen, Laborers, Flagmen and BRAC Employees.
-Mr. Sokoloff filed the Second Circuit U.S. Court of Appeals case of Bates vs. LIRR which established railroad union worker civil rights under the A.D.A.; a precursor to the present-day U.S. Railway Safety Act.
+Since 1977, Mr. Sokoloff has represented most crafts on railroads across the country, including Machinists, Foremen, Conductors, Engineers, Hostlers, Carmen, Car Inspectors, Plumbers, Switch Operators, Master Mechanics, Wrecking Crews, Catenary Linemen, Laborers, Flagmen and BRAC Employees.
+Mr. Sokoloff filed the Second Circuit U.S. Court of Appeals case of Bates vs. LIRR, establishing railroad union worker civil rights under the A.D.A., a precursor to the present-day U.S. Railway Safety Act.

-Mr. Sokoloff joined the Labor Law firm of Hach & Rose, LLP in 2008 in order to head up the FELA/Railroad injury department.
+Mr. Sokoloff joined the Labor Law firm of Hach & Rose, LLP in 2008 to head up the FELA/Railroad injury department.

 Hach & Rose, LLP‘s Professional Memberships